-Happy news as Bryony Ackroyd passes her PhD viva with minor corrections - congratulations Dr. Ackroyd & thanks Martin Walsh for being external.
-Now to write the paper.
-Gavin had zoomed back from Ljubljana from a TOPCAPI project meeting where he presented Emm's data from his research visit to Wilfred van der Donck's lab in Illinois.
+Lots of great lab news this month!
+First off, both Bryony Ackroyd and Sophie Rugg passed their PhD vivas with minor corrections - thanks Martin Walsh & Peter Henderson for being being great externals.
+Now to write some papers.
+We had our annual BBSRC White Rose DTP meeting in Sheffield and Caroline and Rebecca did great talks, with Rebecca winning the prize for the best research talk of the day!
+Liam presented a nice poster on his work.
+Gavin has been in Ljubljana from a TOPCAPI project meeting where he presented Emm's data from his research visit to Wilfred van der Donck's lab in Illinois.
 Also, apparently, he ate bear :-o.
 Thanks to Petko and Gregor and colleagues for organising a lovely couple of days in Slovenia.
+He also did a seminar at the University of Strathclyde and met all their friendly microbiologists.
+He also had to learn about an old protein friend, AmtB, and catch up with 15 years of literature to viva the excellent Gaeten Dias, who passed his viva with minor corrections.
 Also, after a couple of years we almost completely update the publication board..

 After the fun of Edinburgh, back to normality.
 Our undergraduate project students finish in the lab and submit their reports - best of luck to Grace, Ilya, Nur, Tom, Lindsey and Cintia.
 Meanwhile my MBio student Pejvak Moghimi will be joining us again after his exams are finished to do some work on antibiotic transporters over the summer.
 Rebecca starts her PIP at the Yorkshire Museum and Caroline also starts hers soon at NYBEP and both will be doing some science communication and event management for outreach activities.
 Emm is also on his travels to South Korea for ISBA18.
 Also great news for Bryony as she wins the K.M.
 Stott award for her second year PhD talk - Eating the poison.
 Gavin, Reyme and Michelle also do some outreach with Pint of Science in the Fulford Arms in York.
 We spoke about our body odour project with Unilever and more generally about smell perception.
 Our sniff sticks from Unilever were great.
 Big plans now to roll this out for the Festival of Ideas in 2018.
 Alice Pearcy joins us for her MSc Industrial Biotechnology project and will be the first in the lab to use CRISPR-Cas for making scarless SNPs in E. coli - hope it works! ...and we get an Espresso maker...